Fast Data-driven Greedy Sensor Selection for Ridge Regression: Related Works

 where $W \in \mathbb{R}^{r \times M}$ is the data matrix of the $r$ dominant SVD modes of $X$.

 There is a similarity of the objective function between BDG and GREG.
 Since the trace is a linear operator and $W$ is constant, the reduced objective function $J_W(S)$ in GREG is equivalent to

-Hence, the objective function of $J^{\mathrm{BDG}}(S)$ is a trace version of that of GREG with $(Y, \lambda) = (W, 0)$.
+Hence, the objective function of GREG with $(Y, \lambda) = (W, 0)$ can be regarded as a trace version of that of BDG.

 Note that BDG is designed for sensor selection for reconstruction, where the reduced-order matrix of $X$ is estimated, and therefore is not good at sensor selection for general estimation.
 BDG has larger order of the computational complexity than the present algorithm as shown in Table~\ref{tb: complexity}.

-It should be noted that A-optimality-based greedy (AG) sensor selection \cite{nakai2021effect} exists and its extension to Bayesian estimation, Bayesian AG (BAG), can be straightforwardly derived by combining idea for BDG \cite{yamada2021fast}.
-Here, the objective functions of AG and BAG replace the determinant of the matrix for \eqref{eq:DG} and \eqref{eq:BDG} by trace inverse.
-In this formulation, the objective function of BAG exactly corresponds to our objective function with $(Y, \lambda) = (W, 0)$.